Mirantis/virtlet/README.md

 You can remove the test cluster with `./dind-cluster-v1.6.sh clean` when you no longer need it.

 ## External projects using Virtlet
-Even if Virtlet is in pre-alpha stage at this point, we have some external projects using it already.
+There are some external projects using Virtlet already.
 One interesting usecase is that of [MIKELANGELO project](https://www.mikelangelo-project.eu/) that runs [OSv unikernels](http://osv.io) on Kubernetes using Virtlet.
 Unikernels are special case of VMs that are extremely small in size (20MB or so) and can only run a single process each.
 Nevertheless,